kevfev/AutomanPy/README.md

 ### How to Build
 The easiest way to build this project is by using [SBT](https://www.scala-sbt.org/).
 To build this project, from the /PyAutoman directory, run
 ```
-sbt compile pack
+sbt clean compile pack
 ```
 SBT will also compile the necessary .proto into Scala classes automatically.
 To generate the the python files needed, `grpcio-tools` and `googleapis-common-protos` need to be installed.
-To install these packages, run the following two commands:
+These python dependencies are automatically installed by pip if this package is installed from the provided tarball ().
+To install the necessary packages manually, run the following two commands:
 ```
 pip install grpcio-tools
 pip install googleapis-common-protos
 ```
-To generate the pythong files, from the /PytAutoman directory, run the following command:
+To use gRPC generate the python files needed for interacting with the RPC service, from the /PytAutoman directory, run the following command:

 ```
 python -m grpc_tools.protoc -I src/main/protobuf/ --python_out=src/main/pyautoman/pyautoman/core/grpc_gen_classes --grpc_python_out=src/main/pyautoman/pyautoman/core/grpc_gen_classes src/main/protobuf/automanlib_rpc.proto src/main/protobuf/automanlib_classes.proto src/main/protobuf/automanlib_wrappers.proto